mattias-p/Whois-Selftest-Tool/README.md

    responses when the "Internationalized Domain Name" field is present in a Domain Object response.

+* Perl 5.14 only supports Unicode 6.0.0.
+If an "Internationalized Domain Name" field contains code points available in Unicode 6.3.0 but not in Unicode 6.0.0, and valid for IDNA, then they will incorrectly be reported as invalid.

 Reporting bugs
 --------------
 If you find any bug not listed as a known issue, you can report that using the